demisto/content-docs/docs/playbooks/playbooks-overview.md

 * Conditional tasks - these tasks are used as decision trees in your flow chart.
 For example, were indicators found.
 If yes, you can have a task to enrich them, and if not you can proceed to determine that the incident is not malicious.
 Or, you can use conditional tasks to check if a certain integration is available and enabled in your system.
 If it is, you can use that integration to perform an action, and if not, you can continue to a different branch in the decision treee.

-Condtional tasks can also be used to communicate with users through a single question survey, the answer to which determines how a playbook will proceed.
+Conditional tasks can also be used to communicate with users through a single question survey, the answer to which determines how a playbook will proceed.

 * Data collection - these tasks are used to interact with users through a survey.
 The survey resides on an external site that does not require authentication, thereby allowing survey recipients to respond without restriction.